 USBC Junior Bowling Program 2012-Present:

 Through Daffodil Bowl, I was recruited to be a junior league coach (every Saturday for 36 weeks during the school season.
 From base line volunteer, I obtained my Bronze Level Certification after two years of study, experience and course completion followed in 2016 by completing my Silver Level Certification.
-Currently I am the head coach for this program and last year wrote the first ever lesson plan and curriculum for the program.
+As the head coach for this program for the previous year change was needed so last year wrote the first ever lesson plan and curriculum for the program.
+With push back from owner not willing to make changes, I left the program and was recruited to join the coaching team at SECOMA lanes.
+SECOMA is a healthier environment and much more rewarding.
 We have approximately 70 students ranging in age from five to 20 bowling every Saturday morning to include tournaments outside of the immediate area.

 Communities in Schools 2013-2015: